erdc/node_nirom/README.md

 * NODE scripts, available inside the notebooks directory, can be invoked with various user-specified configuration options to test different NN models
 * DMD and PODRBF notebooks are also available inside the notebooks directory.
+* High-fidelity snapshot data files are available at [HFM data](https://drive.google.com/drive/folders/1uRgkcA36tRZQqdfUDunhVNaqxa1Cceqd?usp=sharing).
+These should be placed in the <node\_nirom/data/> directory.
+* Some pre-trained ROM model files are available at [NIROM models](https://drive.google.com/drive/folders/19DEWdoS7Fkh-Cwe7Lbq6pdTdE290gYSS?usp=sharing).
+The DMD and PODRBF trained models should be placed in the <node\_nirom/data/> directory, and the NODE models should be placed inside the corresponding subdirectory of <node\_nirom/best\_models>.

 ## Authors